matthiaskoenig/dfba/DFBA models in SBML.md

 * **`[DFBA-R0003]`** The DFBA submodels **MUST** be defined via `comp:ExternalModelDefinitions`.
 <!--
 Matthias: I am currently only supporting ExternalModelDefinitions.
 I can implement the additional direct definition of submodels.
 Than we can change this rule from **MUST** to **SHOULD** .
 Matthias: Too many issues with ModelDefinitions, we will only allow ExternalModelDefinitions for now.
 This makes things cleaner.
+We probably can relax this one.
 -->

 * **`[DFBA-R0004]`** The DFBA model and all submodels **MUST** be encoded in `SBML L3V1` or higher.